Bombardment of Mogador: Occupation of Mogador island

 The French, numbering 500 men under the orders of Duquesne and Bouet, occupied Mogador island, which was barely populated and only built with a mosque, a prison and a few forts.

 All the batteries were taken and 400 Moroccans were captured in the Mosque of the island after heavy fighting, led by their commander Laarbi Torres.
 The French were able to release about 50 to 60 state prisoners.
 The French landing force had 14 killed and 64 wounded in the action.

 The city of Mogador was further bombarded from Mogador island, which was only 1.5 kilometers away.
 Altogether, the city was bombarded for 26 hours.
-A large proportion of the houses were destroyed by the bombardment.
+A large proportion of the main mosque and the houses were destroyed by the French bombardment.

 Entering the city of Mogador

 On 16 August, 600 troops were able to enter the harbour and city of Mogador, where they spiked the guns, destroyed the powder, sank the ships in the harbour, and demolished the last defenses of the city with no resistance.
 They did not however proceed to the center of the city, as it was considered unnecessary.

 The city had been evacuated by its inhabitants.
 Chiadma and Haha populations from the countryside seized the opportunity to invade the city and loot it for 40 days.
 Joinville reported that the city was under fire, that the Berbers had routed Imperial troops, and that they had taken possession of the city.

 On August 17, 1844, Joinville sent the following dispatch to the Ministry of the Navy: